This post may contain affiliate links.

 A compressed Prolite (red) rolls up pretty small compared to an XLite (yellow), making it easy to pack

-A 47″ Prolite also stacks up well against a 47″ Therm-a-Rest NeoAir XLite or a 48″ NEMO Tensor, which only weigh 2 and 3 oz less, but are far less durable.
+A 47″ Prolite also stacks up well against a 47″ Therm-a-Rest NeoAir XLite, which only weigh 2 and 3 oz less, but are far less durable.
 If you’ve ever poked a hole or sliced open the face fabric on an inflatable sleeping pad, they’re useless in terms of sleep insulation.
 But if you hole a Prolite, the inner foam will still provide you with enough insulation to get through the night.
 This improved durability is one reason why hardcore backpackers carry a Therm-a-Rest Prolite instead of an ultralight inflatable sleeping pad.
 Desert thorns and old nails in lean-to floors can’t penetrate its face fabric, but they’ll pop most inflatable sleeping pads like a cheap balloon.

 Therm-a-Rest provided the author with a Prolite sleeping pad for this review.